 It is non-magnetic and features ultra high elasticity and high mechanical strength, as well as high durability and heat resistance.

-- Metal diaphragms and pipes for mass flow controllers
+- Diaphragms and pipes for mass flow controllers

 - Parts for pressure sensors (diaphragms and pipes)